Protoc3004/nd0191-c2-React-Redux-project-starter/README.md

 # Employee Polls Project

+1. Clone or download the project
+2. Run 'npm install' in the project root directory to install dependencies
+3. Run 'npm start' to launch the project.

 This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.